bkohler/Hyp2Prox/README.md

 3. Converts the exported VHDX to QCOW2 using `virt-v2v` (which injects virtio drivers).
 4. Creates a new VM on Proxmox via its API.
 5. Imports the converted disk and attaches it as a virtio disk.
+6. Sets up a virtio network interface and boot order.
+7. Optionally mounts the `virtio-win` ISO for Windows guests.
-6. Starts the VM on Proxmox.
+8. Starts the VM on Proxmox.

 Example invocation: